GameObject creation and destruction¶

 Creates and return a new GameObject that has the following properties:

-• No angles
+UI) - No angles

-• Local position of pos
+- Local position of

-• Scale of size
+pos - Scale of

 On the first 2 overloads, here are what the parameters defaults to: